cid-harvard/vis-toolkit/REFERENCE.md

 # Reference

-## Global chart
+## Global

 ### `type`

-> Type of template being used for the visualization
+> Type of template being used for the visualization.

 **Default:** 'none'